I love Girona, Spain. Here are some of my favorite things about Girona that make a visit here worth your while.

 So what else can you do in Girona, besides walking the ancient city wall?

 Volunteer with chimps…OK I know I said that just had to slip it in again.
 But it also makes a great base for adventures.
-I’ve done a cycling trip through Catalonia that started in Girona and has used it as a base for hot air ballooning.
+I’ve done a cycling trip through Catalonia that started in Girona and have used it as a base for hot air ballooning.

 It’s also close enough for a day trip to the Pyrenees and a short drive to the famed Costa Brava Coast where you enjoy the beaches or go sailing.
 Or do my self-guided multi-day coastal hike from Catalonia to France, my personal recommendation.